 Including an island in your basement makes efficient use of the space while also making prominent a featured material — in this case, marble — that’s very pleasing to the eye.

 Who says basements can’t be where all the fun happens?
-Not me, that’s for sure!
 I think that bars can and should be a place to enjoy your surroundings as much as the people you have with you.

-To do this, throw in some bright and splashy colors (pink!) alongside your more stable materials (wood and granite).
+To do this, throw in some bright and splashy colors (pink!) on the exposed bottles and alongside your more wood, stone, and granite.
 The combination will spark interest in everyone that comes by, and it’ll make you happy every time you see it.
 What could be better than that?

-The clean lines of this unique basement bar design are absolutely arresting, while the red is both striking and perfectly in tune with the overall feel of the room’s design.
+The clean lines of this unique basement bar are absolutely arresting, while the red is both striking and perfectly in tune with the overall vibes of the room’s design.

 Just off to the left, the stairs leading to this basement appear cantilevered, matching the mid-century block-style of the quartz tabletop itself.
 This styling simply cannot be ignored, and, let’s be honest, you wouldn’t want to anyway.

 Sometimes, I walk into Pottery Barn and think, “Can I just live here?”
-If you’ve ever felt that way too, then you should look at this basement wet bar design.
+If you’ve ever felt that way too, then you should consider this basement wet bar for your home.

 The furniture speaks of both classic elements and comfort (in true PB fashion), while the navy cabinets and wine shelf accent the space beautifully.

 This is the power of soft brown wood, clean lines, and an overhead film projector.
-With cocktails and movies on-hand, what more could you possibly want?
+With cocktails and movies on-hand, what more could you possibly need?